jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 ## Venom (MC)
-Set: Crossover\
+Set: Crossover
 The Sinister Six have gained two new Main Characters to choose from.
 Remember, when you build a **Sinister Six** deck, you choose any six Sinister Six characters to go with that deck.

 **Relentless Bond**
 Venom’s **Relentless Bond** will put a +1/+1 counter on him whether or not he’s stunned.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1Nzk2MjA1NzMsLTEyMTUxODEyMjYsMT
+eyJoaXN0b3J5IjpbLTEwNzg0MzEyOTksLTEyMTUxODEyMjYsMT
 g1NjM4NzkwMiwtMTY4MDg1NDcyMSwtNTUxNDUzMzg5LC0yMTUz
 NTE4MywxMjY5NzM0MDcwLDEzOTY5ODgzMjQsLTEzNTgyNjU1My
 wtMTY0Njg5OTI0OSwtOTczMjk3NzA0LDExODA1NTQ5NTIsMTk4